 - Be safe from hackers trying to steal your files

-To begin with, you must click on the "edit" button.
-It is available in the middle of the interface.
+To begin with, you need to click on the "Edit PDF" button.
 From here you will enter the editing mode, and it will be easy to access all the editing toolbar's functions.

 In this step, you can make edits to the text.
 A purple border will appear highlighting the text box.
 You can now edit the existing text easily.

 So that's all.
-You see how easy it was to edit using UPDF- both text and images.
+You can see how easy it was to edit using UPDF text, images, and links.